-Investigative journalists don’t happen overnight, but they tend to share a few common traits.
+Investigative journalists do not happen overnight, but they tend to share a few common traits.
 Nurture these, and you might well be on your way to uncovering your next scoop.
 Here is an overview of the essential traits:

 Many newsrooms operate on limited resources and all run on tight deadlines.
-So an investigative idea mentioned at a news conference will not always be instantly adopted, particularly if it is uninformed and vague.
+So an idea mentioned at a news conference will not always be instantly adopted, particularly if it is uninformed and vague.
 Investigative journalists need to take the initiative, do their own preliminary research and shape the idea into a solid story plan.
-If the newsroom is still not interested, further initiative in identifying support (such as an investigative grant) for the work might be needed.
+If the newsroom is still not interested, further initiative in identifying support (such as getting grants) for the work might be needed.

 Logical thinking, organisation and self-discipline

 Investigative reporting takes time and, because of the legal risks it often carries, fine-grained verification.
-So you need to become a careful planner to make the best use of your time, be obsessive about checking and re-checking facts and make sure the story fits together.
+So you need to become a careful planner to make the best use of your time, be obsessive about checking facts several times, and make sure the story fits together.

 An investigation can take unexpected turns.
-Sometimes, the first question turns out to be a dead-end or opens the door on a far more interesting, but less obvious, question.
+Sometimes, the first question turns out to be a dead-end.
+Other times, it opens the door to a far more interesting, but less obvious, question.
 Investigative journalists need to be prepared to rethink and redesign their research when this happens and not stay wedded to their initial ideas.

 Team spirit and communication skills

-Movies often portray the investigative reporter as a ‘lone wolf’.
 Sometimes, there are situations where secrecy is so important that a story cannot be shared with others until certain safeguards are in place.
-But very often the best stories come out of a co-operative effort that uses all available skills in (and even outside) the newsroom.
+But very often, the best stories come out of a co-operative effort that uses all available skills in (and even outside) the newsroom.
 For example, think about the successful work of the ‘Spotlight’ team, investigating the cases of child sex abuses by Catholic priests.
-An investigative story may call upon knowledge of anything from science and health to economics and sociology, and no one journalist, however broad their knowledge, can be an expert in all these areas.
+An investigative story may call upon knowledge of anything from science and health to economics and sociology.
+One journalist, however broad his knowledge, cannot be an expert in all these areas.
 Good contacts and networking form part of this teamwork.
-Good communication forms another part, ensuring that the team understands the story’s purpose and the standards (accuracy, honesty, confidentiality) expected by everyone contributing to it.
+Good communication forms another part, ensuring that the team understands the story’s purpose and adhere to high standards of accuracy, honesty, and confidentiality.

 This chapter defined investigative journalism and explained its importance for the public interest.
 It underscored how it is not always easy for investigative journalists to convince their editors to support an investigative story.
 This mainly depends on how promising the story’s findings could be.
 Therefore, the upcoming chapter will discuss how to find a story and ensure that you are not following false clues or tips.